Important Information About Possible Side Effects

 Serious side effects have happened in people taking JANUVIA.

 - Serious allergic reactions.
-If you have any symptoms of a serious allergic reaction, stop taking JANUVIA and call your doctor right away.
-Your doctor may give you a medicine for your allergic reaction and prescribe a different medicine for your diabetes.
+If you have any symptoms of a serious allergic reaction, stop taking JANUVIA and call your health care provider right away.
+Your health care provider may give you a medicine for your allergic reaction and prescribe a different medicine for your diabetes.

 - Kidney problems, sometimes requiring dialysis

 The most common side effects of JANUVIA include:

 - upper respiratory infection